lixiao37/team12-Project/README.md

 Most of the dependencies are python modules, therefore you can install them locally by running "pip install {module_name}".

-We are using pybuilder, a automated python builder.
+We are using pybuilder, an automated python builder.
 The source files are located under src/main/python/*.
 The unittest files are located under src/unittest/python/*.